parveezsyed28/Wall-Following-Robot-with-LiDAR/README.md

-Wall-Following Robot with LiDAR
+**Wall-Following Robot with LiDAR**

-Overview
+**Overview**

 This project implements a Wall-Following Robot equipped with a 2D LiDAR sensor, simulated in Gazebo and controlled using ROS 2.
-The robot autonomously navigates a maze-like environment by maintaining a fixed distance to the right wall, using real-time laser scan data to avoid obstacles and follow the wall contour.
+The robot autonomously navigates a maze-like environment by maintaining a fixed distance to the wall, using real-time laser scan data to avoid obstacles and follow the wall contour.

 The robot model is designed in URDF/Xacro with realistic physics and sensor plugins.
 The control node is written in Python (ROS 2 rclpy) and publishes velocity commands based on LiDAR feedback.

-Features
+**Features**

-    Differential-drive robot simulated with Gazebo and ROS 2
+   --> Differential-drive robot simulated with Gazebo and ROS 2

-    Accurate LiDAR simulation with Gazebo sensor plugin
+   --> Accurate LiDAR simulation with Gazebo sensor plugin

-    Real-time wall-following behavior using proportional control
+   --> Real-time wall-following behavior using proportional control

-    Launch files for seamless simulation setup (robot spawn, world load, nodes)
+   --> Launch files for seamless simulation setup (robot spawn, world load, nodes)

-    Fully modular ROS 2 package structure
+   --> Fully modular ROS 2 package structure

-    Easy to extend with custom worlds or control algorithms
+   --> Easy to extend with custom worlds or control algorithms

-Project Structure
+**Project Structure**
+'''
 wall_follower_bot/
 ├── launch/
 │   ├── gazebo.launch.py          # Launch Gazebo world and robot spawn